mildbyte/minesweeper-sweeper/README.md

 `backtrackCell`sets the cell to either having or not having a mine and calls `analyzeBoard` on every variant.
 If both variants are valid, we cannot know for sure whether the cell is dangerous.
 If both are invalid, whatever assumption brought us to this position is invalid.
+Otherwise, the not-invalid variant has to be valid and whatever results we got from making that assumption are returned.

 `analyzeCells` calls `analyzeCell` on every revealed cell on the board.
 It tries to find out whether the cell has some neighbours that surely have a mine or